-Logan is now the first of a crew of five grandchildren: his cousins Nicholas and James as well as his brother Matthew and our newest arrival, baby sister Meghan, are all very busy serving as the farm’s branch managers and are outstanding in their field.
+Logan is now the first of a crew of six grandchildren: his little brother Matthew and little sister Meghan, and their cousins Nicholas, James, and newest arrival Owen are all very busy serving as the farm’s branch managers and are outstanding in their field.
 If you visit the farm during Christmas tree season, you will see the cousin crew helping out with holly harvesting, pinecone selection, and candy cane inspection, and we couldn’t get it done without them.

 Our extended family works throughout the year: planting, pruning, mowing, irrigating, and maintaining the farm and trees.
 We now also host beehives and are very excited to offer honey from our hives!
 (Ask us during your visit and we’ll be happy to show you the hives – if it’s a warm day some bees might even be out for a flight.)

 We work throughout the year, but Tilden Lane Farm always looks forward to the upcoming Christmas season most of all, when we welcome our friends and neighbors who come to select and cut their own Christmas trees.
 Our family is spread across the entire East Coast and Canada, but at tree season, we all come home to pitch in.

 The crew is headed up by Bruce with his wife Jeanne; son Andrew and his girlfriend Katie, daughters Abigail and her wife Sanna, Rebecca and her husband Mike, and Emily and her husband Jon; grandchildren Logan, Matthew, Nicholas, James, Meghan, Owen and the newest baby cousin; and crewmembers Jimmy (Jeanne’s brother) and lifelong family friends Pete and Tim.

 We look forward to your visit, and hope that our family farm tradition will become a part of your family’s treasured Christmas memories as well.
 See you at the farm!